Chrismettal/ESP-Hiro/README.md

 ### PCF8574

-JP6 and JP8 have to be shorted to enable the PCF at all and you will have to set a free address with A0 - A2.
+JP6 and has to be shorted to enable the PCF at all, JP8 will connect the PCF interrupt line to GPIO12 and you will have to set a free address with A0 - A2.
+I use `A0 HIGH ; A1 LOW ; A2 LOW` in my build

 ### IR resistor